 ROI stands for “return on investment” and is a measure of how much return you will receive from each marketing dollar.

 RSS stands for “Rich Site Summary” or “Real Simple Syndication.”
 It is a method of sharing content amongst different websites.
 Sites can syndicate "feeds" (content) and users can use an application known as an RSS reader to download these feeds.

 Search engine marketing is the broad term that encompasses all efforts with regard to achieving leads and sales from search engines: PPC management, SEO, and landing page optimization generally all fall under the umbrella of search engine marketing, though the phrase is used quite liberally and in a variety of contexts.

 Search engine optimization is the process of increasing a website's organic rankings.
 The process is complex and time-consuming, and includes improving website usability, content building, link building, social media and much more.

 SERP stands for “search engine results page” and refers to the page on which the search engines display the results for a particular search query.

 A sitemap is a visual model of the pages of a website.
 It is used to help search engines navigate through your website.

-A unique visitor is a count of the number of distinct IP addresses that have accessed a webpage or website in a period of time.
-So in a given month, a website may have 1,000 visits, and 600 unique visitors, indicating that some of those 600 unique visitors visited the site more than once, totaling 1,000 visits total.
+A unique visitor a single instance of a distinct IP address accessing a webpage or website in a period of time.
+As a metric, unique visitors are the total of all such instances.
+For example, in a given month a website may have 1,000 visits and 600 unique visitors.
+This means that some of those 600 unique visitors visited the site more than once, leading to 1,000 visits total.

-Viral Marketing includes self-propagating marketing techniques.
-Common channels of transmission include email, blogging and word of mouth.
+Viral marketing encompasses all self-propagating marketing techniques.
+Common channels of transmission include email, blogging, and word-of-mouth.